Probate Sale - Top tips for buyers and sellers

 Swear an oath

-The process to get the grant after application is around 10 working days, however it can takes months to prepare the probate application form and inheritance tax forms, especially if there are a number of different assets to find or if the estate is intestate.
+The process to get the grant after application is around 10 working days; however, it can take months to prepare the probate application form and inheritance tax forms, especially if there are a number of different assets to find or if the estate is intestate.

 As part of the probate house sale process the executors of the estate will complete the Property Information Forms (TA6 Property Information and TA10 Fittings and Contents) to the best of their knowledge.
 These forms include other property related documents such as boiler maintenance certificates, electrical works invoices, FENSA certificates, planning permissions and building control sign off.

-The issue the seller's representative faces is that you are most likely unable to provide answers to many of the questions and may not have the supporting documents to provide.
+You are likely to be unable to provide adequate answers to many of the questions and may not have the supporting documents required.
 It is common for a representative to tick 'Do Not Know' for many of the answers within the property information forms.

 The process of selling or buying a probate property is not standard compared to a normal conveyancing so you will need support.
 We have solicitors who specialise in probate sales and work to a fixed fee quote.
 If you'd like to call to discuss further then call 0333 344 3234 or email us at help@samconveyancing.co.uk